 In these cases, a party seeking to remove a guardian must review court accountings, financial records, and property and title records.
 Additionally, gathering information from a Ward is often difficult or impossible because some form of incapacity has already led to the Ward’s guardianship situation.
 In some cases, a guardian might not act in an intentionally inappropriate manner, but the records may reflect that they are not performing their duties at an acceptable level.
 Even where there is no intentional misconduct, removing guardians is often very stressful, time-consuming, and requires detail-oriented litigation.
 Emotions can run high, and it is important to have a caring, hard-working advocate on your side.
 Our guardianship litigation attorneys provide tough, objective advocacy in guardianship litigation matters.

 When you are facing guardianship litigation issues, contact the attorneys at Kitroser & Associates.
 We are trusted and experienced legal advocates who treat your situation with sensitivity and discretion.
-Individuals and families throughout South Florida have trusted us with all their estate planning needs for more than 30 years.
+Individuals and families throughout South Florida have trusted us with all their estate planning needs for nearly 100 years.
 Contact us today to schedule a free consultation at 561-721-0600 or contact us online.